Vestas 11th Hour Racing

 Charlie Enright and Mark Towill came away from the 2014-15 Volvo Ocean Race with an important message and an inspired mission:

 “As sailors, we have a direct connection to the ocean.
-It’s our office, our playground, and our livelihood; ultimately we are responsible for taking care of it.
+It’s our office, our playground, and our livelihood; ultimately, we are responsible for taking care of it.
 Circumnavigating the globe opened our eyes to the tremendous amount of pollution that exists and has motivated us to do something about it.”

-Under their leadership, Vestas 11th Hour Racing sets out to participate in the most grueling race on earth, sailing to the most remote places on earth, while bearing witness to global change and sharing the import message of protecting and restoring our oceans.
+Under their leadership, Vestas 11th Hour Racing set out to participate in the most grueling race on earth, sailing to the most remote places on earth, while bearing witness to global change and sharing the import message of protecting and restoring our oceans.

 The team is intent on winning on and off the water; promoting renewable energy and ocean health, with a particular focus on reducing marine debris, and implementing a comprehensive sustainability plan for the sailing team.